Musyoki-Wambua/api/README.md

 The API will start running on the specified PORT, and you can access it using the base URL.

+You can also [click here](https://climateapi-a4e18d42a4a2.herokuapp.com/news) to launch the live link

 ## ENDPOINTS

 - GET /news: